nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-05-20-solution-to-connecting-to-tfs-using-https-over-the-internet-from-behind-isa/index.md

 ---
 title: Solution to connecting to TFS using HTTPS over the Internet from behind ISA
+description: "Discover how to connect to TFS over HTTPS from behind ISA with Visual Studio 2010.
+Follow our simple registry fix for a seamless experience!"
 date: 2009-05-20
 creator: Martin Hinshelwood
 id: "112"